rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

       ( ( t : Δ²)
         → C (witness-comp-is-segal A is-segal-A (a (0₂ , 0₂)) (a (1₂ , 0₂))
             ( a (1₂ , 1₂)) (\ s → a (s , 0₂)) (\ s → a (1₂ , s)) t) [Λ t ↦ c t])
-      ( equiv-ext-is-segal-base A is-segal-A C a c)
+      ( equiv-comp-horn-ext-is-segal-base A is-segal-A C a c) ( is-contr-horn-ext-is-covariant-family-is-segal-base
-      ( is-contr-ext-is-covariant A is-segal-A C is-covariant-C a c)
+        A is-segal-A C is-covariant-C a c)

 #def dhorn
   ( A : U)